JMEV: Other Jiangling-named new energy vehicles

 Besides JMEV products, Jiangling Motors and Jiangling Motor Group sell their own new energy vehicles directly, including the S330 SUV and the T500EV pickup.

 Branding

 At first, JMEV vehicles used a similar badge logo as Jiangling Motors' Yusheng division.
 JMEV products either launched or updated from 2018 onwards adopted a lower case "e" letter as their badge logo.

-The upper case "E" letter in the vehicles' designations stands for electric and the numbers following it roughly represents the vehicles' official autonomy range.
+The upper case "E" letter in the vehicles' designations stands for electric and followed by numbers representing the vehicles' rounded official range rating.